The Best Beauty and Fashion Deals This Week

 Shop the Surprise Sale deals to score up to 75% off everything through April 11 with free shipping.
 These items are final sale.
 The brand is also having a Spring's in Bloom Sale, offering extra 50% off sale styles with the code HISPRING through April 13 with free shipping and returns.
 Check out ET Style's favorite picks.

+50% of all proceeds from sales of the Everlyne Bracelets will support the Feeding America network of food banks, providing nutrition to children who face hunger while schools are closed.
+Free shipping and returns.

-25% off sitewide on Levi's jeans, tees and more with the code 25OFF through April 5.
+40% off sitewide on Levi's jeans, tees and more with the code SILVER40.

 20% off full-price items with the code FRIEND at checkout.
 Free shipping is also included.